Traditional sales models are outdated in the current era.

 - A digital footprint is a must: Sales representatives look for an organization’s website prior to making contact.
 Businesses with no digital footprint are perceived to lack credibility.

 - A collaboration of sales and marketing: Sales and marketing teams work hand-in-hand to reel in target customers.
 Marketing teams rely on sales teams to get customer insights.
-Likewise, sales representatives need promotional materials of marketers to get leads across the sales funnel.
+Likewise, sales representatives need promotional materials from marketers to get leads across the sales funnel.

 - Data is the holy grail: The rise of analytics tools lets organizations assess the purchasing behavior of their prospects.
 Utilizing this data can greatly improve your sales funnel.